kubedb/docs/docs/guides/oracle/restart/restart.md

 > Note: YAML files used in this tutorial are stored in [docs/examples/oracle/restart](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples/oracle/restart) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).

 > Oracle images are pulled from `container-registry.oracle.com`.
 Every Oracle CR must reference an image pull secret (named `orclcred` in this tutorial) through `spec.podTemplate.spec.imagePullSecrets`.
-Make sure the `orclcred` secret exists in the `demo` namespace before deploying.
+Create an Oracle Container Registry token, if you haven't created one already, by following the instructions in the guide below: [here](/docs/guides/oracle/quickstart#create-oracle-image-pull-secret-important) Make sure the `orclcred` secret exists in the `demo` namespace before deploying.

 ## Deploy Oracle